 Flower Family Picture

-The Forever Fresh Flower Family Picture from Domestic Mommyhood showcases cute faces surrounded by real flower petals for a natural touch.
+This flower family picture from Domestic Mommyhood showcases cute faces surrounded by real flower petals for a natural touch.
 Tiny fingerprints make for perfect leaves on the stems.
 This craft is also great for babies with older siblings and is sure to brighten mom's day.

 Mason Jar Vase

 Break out the bling for these sparkly handprint charms from Plucking Daisies.
-Personalize yours with baby's initial or name and, of course, handprint for a gift that’s sure to charm any mom.
+Personalize yours with baby's initial or name and, of course, handprint for a gift that’s sure to please any mom.
 The charm can be made into a key chain or ornament.

 Salt Dough Footprint Hearts